k1r0s/preact-stylesheet-decorator/README.md

   span { font-size: 20px; color: lightblue; }
 `
 ```
-3. Plug it on render fn of some Preact component
+3. Plug it on render fn of some Preact/React component

 ```javascript